segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/gwen/index.md

 This source is maintained by Insert Coin AB.
 For any issues with the source, [contact their Support team](mailto:support@gwenplatform.com).

+> info ""
-_**NOTE:** The GWEN Source is currently in beta, which means that they are still actively developing the source.
+> The GWEN Source is currently in beta, which means that they are actively developing the source.
 This doc was last updated on May 3rd, 2023.
-If you are interested in joining their beta program or have any feedback to help improve the GWEN Source and its documentation, [let their team know](mailto:tech@gwenplatform.com)!_
+If you're interested in joining their beta program or have any feedback to help improve the GWEN Source and its documentation, [let GWEN know](mailto:tech@gwenplatform.com)!_

 ## Getting Started